-Peer tutoring includes a range of approaches in which learners work in pairs or small groups to provide each other with explicit teaching support, such as:
+Peer tutoring includes a range of approaches in which students work in pairs or small groups to provide each other with explicit teaching support, such as:

-- cross-age tutoring, in which an older learner takes the tutoring role and is paired with a younger tutee or tutees;
+- fixed role, cross-ability tutoring in which one student, who is often older, takes the tutoring role and is paired with a tutee or tutees, who are often younger;

-- reciprocal peer tutoring, in which learners alternate between the role of tutor and tutee.
+- reciprocal role tutoring, in which students alternate between the role of tutor and tutee.

-The common characteristic is that learners take on responsibility for aspects of teaching and for evaluating their success.
+The common characteristic is that students take on responsibility for aspects of teaching and for evaluating their success.

-Overall, the introduction of peer tutoring approaches appears to have a positive impact on learning, with an average positive effect equivalent to approximately five additional months’ progress.
+Peer tutoring approaches have been shown to have a positive impact on learning, with an average positive effect equivalent to approximately five additional months’ progress within one academic year.
 Studies have identified benefits for both tutors and tutees, and for a wide range of age groups.
-Though all types of students appear to benefit from peer tutoring, there is some evidence that students who are low-attaining and those with special educational needs make the biggest gains.
+Though all types of students appear to benefit from peer tutoring, there is some evidence that students who are low-achieving and those with special educational needs make the biggest gains.

 Peer tutoring appears to be particularly effective when students are provided with support to ensure that the quality of peer interaction is high: for example, questioning frames to use in tutoring sessions, and training and feedback for tutors.
-In cross-age peer tutoring some studies have found that a two-year age gap is beneficial and that intensive blocks of tutoring are more effective than longer programs.
+In cross-age peer tutoring some studies have found that a gap of less than three years is optimal, although ensuring that the gap is wide enough so that the work is challenging to the tutee whilst easy enough for the tutor to support them is key.
+Regular tutoring sessions (4−5 times a week) of up to 10 weeks appear to be more effective than less intensive or longer programs.

 While a large range of interventions can be classified as peer tutoring, there remains a lack of Australasian-based research that links these to academic outcomes.
 The few relevant studies have mainly examined attitudes and self-concepts or relate to university-level peer learning.
 International studies using Australian data have shown a slight positive impact of peer tutoring.